roop-pal/Meta-Learning-for-StarCraft-II-Minigames/README.md

 ## Running agents

 To run an agent, instead of calling pysc2 directly as in the instructions from DeepMind, run the main.py script of our project, with the agent class passed as a flag.
-For example, to run the q table agent:
+For example, to run the q table agent or the MLSH agent:

 ```
 $ python -m main --agent=rl_agents.qtable_agent.QTableAgent --map=DefeatRoaches
+$ python -m main --agent=rl_agents.mlsh_agent.MLSHAgent --num_subpol=3 --subpol_steps=5 --training
 ```

-If no agent is specified, the A3C agent is run by default.
+If no agent is specified, the A3C agent is run by default:

 ```
 $ python -m main --map=DefeatRoaches
 ```
+A full list of the flags that can be used along with their descriptions is available in the main.py of script.
+The most important and useful flags are:

+- map: the map on which to run the agent.
+Should not be used with MLSHAgent which uses a list of maps to use, since MLSH trains on multiple maps.
+- max_agent_steps: the number of steps to perform per episode (after which, episode is stopped).
+This is used to speed up training by focusing on early states of episodes
+- parallel: number of threads to run, defaults at 1.

+Flags specific to the MLSHAgent:

+- num_subpol: number of subpolicies to train and use
+- subpol_steps: periodicity of subpolicy choices done by the master policy (in game steps)
+- warmup_len: number of episodes during which only the master subpolicy is trained
+- join_len: number of episodes during which both master and subpolicies are trained

+## Acknowledgements

+Our code is based on the work of Xiaowei Hu (xhujoy) who shared his implementation of A3C for pysc2.

+Special thanks to Professor Iddo Drori, our instructor at Columbia University, as well as Niels Justesen for their expertise and guidance.

 ## References
 1. [O. Vinyals, T. Ewalds, S. Bartunov, P. Georgiev. et al. StarCraft II: A New Challenge for Reinforcement Learning.
 Google DeepMind, 2017.](https://deepmind.com/documents/110/sc2le.pdf)
 2. [V. Mnih, A. Badia, M. Mirza1, A. Graves, T. Harley, T. Lillicrap, D. Silver, K. Kavukcuoglu.
 Asynchronous Methods for Deep Reinforcement Learning, 2016.](https://arxiv.org/pdf/1602.01783.pdf)
 3. [K. Frans, J. Ho, X. Chen, P. Abbeel, J. Schulman.
 Meta Learning Shared Hierarchies. arXiv preprint arXiv:1710.09767v2, 2017.](https://arxiv.org/pdf/1710.09767.pdf)<a name="MLSH"></a>
 4. [Xiaowei Hu's PySC2 Agents](https://github.com/xhujoy/pysc2-agents)